vignesh0025/emacscfg/README.md

 # emacscfg

-Configuration for emacs hopefully better than Vscode and Neovim
+Configuration for emacs hopefully better than Vscode and Neovim.